yuja/jj/docs/templates.md

   format string](https://docs.rs/chrono/latest/chrono/format/strftime/).
 * `.utc() -> Timestamp`: Convert timestamp into UTC timezone.
 * `.local() -> Timestamp`: Convert timestamp into local timezone.
 * `.after(date: String) -> Boolean`: True if the timestamp is exactly at or after the given date.
+Supported date formats are the same as the revset [Date pattern type].
 * `.before(date: String) -> Boolean`: True if the timestamp is before, but not including, the given date.
+Supported date formats are the same as the revset [Date pattern type].

+[Date pattern type]: revsets.md#date-patterns

 ### `TimestampRange` type